Windblown-Marionette/fingerspelling-text/README.md

 # finger-spelling-text

-Convolutional Neural Network intended to input photos of finger spelling in American Sign Language and output a text string.
+Convolutional Neural Network that inputs and classifies photos of fingerspelling in American Sign Language.

+Summaries of file contents are as follows:

 ## Notebook 0: Exploration